miniconnect/miniconnect/README.md

 // now, your large data is stored in the @mylargedata SQL variable
 ```

-## No prepared statements?

-Following the logic of the above approach, on the client side, there is no place for a `prepare()` method in the API.
-If you want to take advantage of the performance and security gains of prepared queries,
-you should do so via the `PREPARE FROM` query.
-There's no point in sparing even the parsing of an `EXECUTE` query.

-In the `jdbc` project there are some helper `PreparedStatement` providers
-for RDBMS backends that do not support `PREPARE FROM` queries.
-One of these implementations emulates the execution of prepared queries by using user variables (default)
-and another by manipulating the query.
-Alternatively, as a last resort, you can easily implement `PREPARE FROM` and `EXECUTE` on the server side.

 ## Friendly result sets with the `record` project

 The `record` project provides a higher level easy-to-use wrapper over `MiniResultSet`.